nhooyr/neoman/README.md

 I've really only tested this with zsh, if you have any problems with `bash`/`fish`, please open a issue!

 ### Settings
-`g:neoman_current_window`
+`g:find_neoman_window`
-If set, open the manpage in the current window, else attempt to find the currently open neoman window and use that.
-You can also use the bang on `:Nman` to alternate between the two behaviors.
+If this option is set, neoman will first attempt to find the current neoman window before opening a new one.
+The bang on `:Nman` will alternate on this behavior.
+So if this option is set, the bang will make it act like as if it is not set, and vice versa.
+By default this is set.

+`g:no_neoman_maps`
-By default, it is not set
+If set, no mappings are made in neoman buffers.
+By default it is not set.

 ## Contributing